TEXT-S&P summary: The Coventry & Rugby Hospital Co. PLC

 Liquidity

-The project benefits from a six-month debt service reserve account, containing GBP13.8 million as of Aug.
-31, 2012; a buildings lifecycle reserve account containing GBP1.8 million as of the same date; an equipment lifecycle reserve account containing GBP30.0 million; and a change-in-law reserve of GBP1.6 million.
+The project benefits from a six-month debt service reserve account, containing GBP13.6 million as of March 31, 2012; a buildings lifecycle reserve account containing GBP1.2 million as of the same date; an equipment lifecycle reserve account containing GBP30.7 million; and a change-in-law reserve of GBP1.5 million.

 Recovery analysis